-Though AWA is often viewed by students as the much-dreaded section of GRE, it is not rocket science.
+Although AWA is often viewed by students as the much-dreaded section of the GRE exam, it is not rocket science.
 This section is specifically designed to measure one’s critical thinking abilities and analytical writing skills to effectively convey complex viewpoints in a consistent line of thought.
-This section is in no way a test of one’s knowledge and therefore does not need one to have detailed knowledge of the content in question.
-It does however require you to push your frontiers and put the best foot forward.
+This section is in no way a test of one’s knowledge and, therefore, does not require one to have detailed knowledge of the content in question.
+It does, however, require you to push your frontiers and put the best foot forward.

 Let’s ponder over the points that will help you crack AWA section with ease:

 1. Timing: Being judicious with time is the key to success in the GRE exam.
 In a span of 30 minutes you are required to take a stand, zero in on your responses and pen an essay that is not only an interesting read but also in line with the issue or argument in question.
 While the GRE essay evaluators may overlook minor grammatical slip-ups, any grave error will go against you.